International Summer Research Studentship in One Health

 To complete the application you will need the following information at hand:

-• The relevance of One Health / a One Health approach to your project
+- The relevance of One Health / a One Health approach to at least one of your research objectives

 Evaluation Process and Criteria

-The Director, One Health Institute, with members of the One Health Institute Advisory Board, will select the projects for funding based on the following criteria:
+The Director, One Health Institute will select the project for funding based on the following criteria:

 STAGE 2 – STUDENTS

-Students interested in working on a specific summer research project will contact faculty members directly to discuss possible involvement with the project.
+Students interested in working on this summer research project will contact the faculty member recipient directly.

 STAGE 3 – SETUP OF STUDENT APPOINTMENT